Dakota County, NE

 Child Abuse Prevention Council (Wakefield Family Resource Center) serving Burt, Cedar, Cuming, Dakota, Dixon, Knox, Thurston and Wayne Counties.

-Initial grant to complete the Child Well-Being (CWB) assessment and planning process, for development of collaborative capacity, the prevention system, and parent child interaction as related to community context, followed by ongoing support for the resulting community prevention system.
+Grant for development of collaborative capacity, the prevention system, and parent child interaction as related to community context, followed by ongoing support for the resulting community prevention system.

 Rooted in Relationships